 5. Composition with Light and Shadow

-• Leading Lines: Use shadows to guide the viewer’s eye.
+• Leading Lines: Use shadows to guide the viewer eye.
+A long shadow can act like a path that leads directly to your main subject.

-• Balance: Place bright and dark areas strategically to avoid one side feeling too heavy.
+• Balance: Place bright and dark areas strategically to avoid one side of the photo feeling too heavy.
+A large dark shadow on the left can be balanced by a bright highlight on the right.

 6. A Quick Practice Exercise